ak5352/LSWA-Project/README.md

 5. Each restaurant should have a border color that corresponds with its sickness count.
 Red = high, Yellow = medium, Green = low
 6. If a logged in user clicks on "Dashboard", he or she should be able to access the restaurants that made him/her sick
 7. Otherwise, the dashboard should lead the user to the login page
+8. When the user logs in, the service should check if the email exists in the database and that the password matches.
+9. When the user registers, the service should check if the email is already in the database and then output and error message.
+10. Otherwise, the service should add the information to the users database and redirect the user to the login page.
+(Or output a message that tells them to go to the login page).